tana/Mondeto/README.md

     - Oculus headset and controllers (🙇we are working on supporting other headsets🚧)
     - Oculus software installed

+## 🚀Usage
+### Client (connecting to existing server)
+1. Download the zip archive and extract it.
+1. Launch the executable `Mondeto.exe`.
+1. Check the `Client` checkbox.
+    - By default, it will connect to the server provided by the developer.
+However, you can connect to other servers by setting the `Signaler` URL.
+1. Press `Start` to connect.

 ## ✉️Contacts
 If you have any questions, please ask [on the Discord chat](https://discord.gg/XKQtmT2XxP) or [ask the developer on Twitter](https://twitter.com/tana_ash).